hsotoparada/DeepPhasePick/README.md

 # DeepPhasePick

-DeepPhasePick is a method for detecting and picking seismic phases from local earthquakes based on highly optimized convolutional and recurrent deep neural networks.
+DeepPhasePick is a method for detecting and picking seismic phases from local earthquakes based on highly optimized deep neural networks.
+In a first stage, phase detection is performed by a Convolutional Neural Network (CNN) on three-component seismograms.
+P- and S-picking is then conducted by two Long-Short Term Memory (LSTM) Recurrent Neural Networks (RNN) on the vertical and the two-horizontal components, respectively.
+CNN and LSTM networks have been trained using >30,000 seismic records extracted from manually-picked event waveforms originating from northern Chile.
+DeepPhasePicks additionally computes uncertainties of the predicted phase time onsets, based on the Monte Carlo Dropout (MCD) technique as an approximation of Bayesian inference.
+Predicted phase time onsets and associated uncertainties can be used to feed a phase associator algorithm in an automatic earthquake location procedure.

 ## 1. Install